Templeport

 Templeport Lough, County Cavan, Ireland, looking south.

 Templeport is a civil parish in the barony of Tullyhaw, County Cavan, Ireland.
 The chief towns in the parish are Bawnboy and Ballymagauran.
-The large Roman Catholic parish of Templeport containing 42,172 statute acres was split up in the 18th & 19th centuries into three new parishes, Templeport, Corlough and Glangevlin.
+According to Ordnance survey and the Lewis Directory of 1837 the parish of Templeport contains 42,172 statute acres land and lakes.
+The present Roman Catholic parish of Templeport was formed in 1704, together with the Church of Ireland within the respective Kilmore Diocese.
+During the 19th centuries Templeport Roman Catholic parish included: Corlough and Glangevlin.
+Since then new churches were built: St Mogue church Bawnboy (1979) replaced Holy Trinity church Kildoagh (1796-1979) and St Patrick church Kilnavert (1888).
+The present Templeport St Peter's Church of Ireland, built in 1815, is united with Swanlinbar since 1951.

 Etymology

-The name of Templeport parish derives from the old townland of Templeport (which is now shortened to Port) which is the anglicisation of the Gaelic 'Teampall An Phoirt' ("The Church of the Port or Bank or Landing-Place").
+The name of Templeport parish derives from the old medieval Gaelic name 'Teampall An Phoirt' ("The Church of the Port or Bank or Landing-Place") c.1496 AD from the Annals of the Four Masters.
 The church referred to is the old church on St. Mogue's Island in the middle of Port Lake.
 This church fell into disuse in medieval times and a new church was built on the opposite shore of the lake.
 It was forfeited to Queen Elizabeth in 1590 and started use as a Protestant church in about 1610.
 It is very unlikely that the island church ever served as the parish church because there was only one boat available and it would have been extremely inconvenient if not logistically impossible for hundreds of worshipers to go to and from the church in time for mass, especially in rough winter weather.
 It was built firstly for the convenience of any pilgrim wishing to go to St. Mogue's birthplace and secondly as an interment chapel for the few family members attending burials on the island.